 The zipline even had the option to go down as a pair, which Kayla and I did until we realized how close zip lining together gets you.
 Seriously the closest I’ve ever been to my best friend.
 Ever.
 It was a little weird, we both admitted.

 Once we finished with the zipline, we decided to complete the fourth and final activity: the amphibious ATV track.
 Kayla drove because I would’ve had a panic attack driving something like that, although I still had a panic attack during the ride.
 The twists and turns in that course were out of control – every photo taken by Xplor’s well-placed cameras was of me freaking out (we would’ve bought said photos had they not cost as much as our day at the park).

 After a very long, tiring day, we made our way back to the property for the first uneventful night that we’ve had here, which is kind of a nice break (and we’re finally getting a chance to order that complimentary room service!).
 Unfortunately, it was also our last night in Cancun – the trip flew by and we are very sad to leave and return to reality.
 2013 has been great so far, can’t wait to see what the rest of the year brings!

-I’ll be posting all next week a more in-depth review of the hotels we visited, so be sure to like my Vacations and Honeymoons by Lindsey Facebook page and follow me on Twitter (@lindsey_epperly) to keep up with the details!
+I’ll be posting all next week a more in-depth review of the hotels we visited – follow along to keep up with the details!